Questions about your treatment?

 The first chemotherapy drugs you have are called first-line chemotherapy.

-9.5 If you have advanced pancreatic cancer and are not well enough for FOLFIRINOX, your doctor should consider gemcitabine together with other drugs such as capecitabine.
+9.5 If you are not well enough for FOLFIRINOX, your doctor should consider gemcitabine together with other chemotherapy drugs.
+For example, you may be offered gemcitabine with nab-paclitaxel.

-9.6 If you have advanced pancreatic cancer and are not well enough for a combination of chemotherapy drugs, you should be offered gemcitabine alone.
+9.6 If you are not well enough for a combination of chemotherapy drugs, you should be offered gemcitabine alone.

-Read more about chemotherapy.
+Read more about chemotherapy for advanced pancreatic cancer.

 When one chemotherapy treatment stops working or if it hasn’t worked, different chemotherapy drugs may be used to try to control the cancer for longer.
 This is called second-line chemotherapy.